 For instance, if the accounts receivable item in a company’s balance sheet shows Rs.
 10 lakh in FY 2018 – 19 and Rs.
 15 lakh in 2019 – 20, it indicates a positive fund flow of Rs.
 5 lakh for that period for that specific asset.

 However, a parallel understanding of fund flow is also there, which reflects cash movements across variegated financial assets.
 It allows investors and analysts to determine the cash inflow and outflow to and from a specific asset class like equity or mutual fund.
-Such fund flows are prepared on a monthly, quarterly, and annual basis.
+Such flows are prepared on a monthly, quarterly, and annual basis.

 In that, fund flow in specific assets or asset classes reflects investments or inflows or divestments or outflows.
 Theoretically, when there’s a substantial cash inflow within a particular asset class, it indicates more money at the disposal for additional investments.
 It resultantly improves the demand for such underlying assets.

 For instance, if equities from the financial services sector show a net inflow by a substantial margin, it reflects the healthy condition of that sector.
-On the other hand, if a specific asset class like bonds show a net outflow over a significant period of time, then it reflects the poor health of fixed-income instruments.
+On the other hand, if a specific asset class like bonds shows a net outflow over a significant period of time, then it reflects the poor health of fixed-income instruments.

 The fund flow within a company also reflects a similar understanding.
 For example, if a company is consistently witnessing net outflow of funds, then it is suggestive that such a company is unable to meet working capital requirements efficiently.
 However, occasional shifts in net inflow and outflow do not suggest anything concrete enough to base a conclusion on the health of a company.